-The Write Status Register command writes only to non-volatile Status Register-1 bits (SRP0) and Status Register-2 bits (QE and SRP1).
+The Write Status Register command is to write only non-volatile Status Register-1 bits (SRP0) and Status Register-2 bits (QE and SRP1).
 All other Status Register bit locations are read-only and are not affected by the Write Status Register command.

 A Write Enable command must previously have been issued before setting Write Status Register Command (Status Register bit WEL must equal 1).
-Once write is enabled, the command is entered by driving CS low, sending the command code, and then writing the status register data byte, as shown in Figure 11 and Figure 12.
+Once write is enabled, the command is entered by driving \overline{CS} low, sending the command code, and then writing the status register data byte, as shown in Figure 11 and Figure 12.

-The CS pin must be driven high after the eighth or sixteenth bit of data that is clocked in.
+The \overline{CS} pin must be driven high after the eighth or sixteenth bit of data that is clocked in.
 If this is not done, the Write Status Register command is not executed.
 If \overline{CS} is driven high after the eighth clock, the QE and SRP1 bits are cleared to 0.
-After \overline{CS} is driven high, the self- timed Write Status Register cycle commences for a time of t_W (see Section 9.6, AC Electrical Characteristics).
+After \overline{CS} is driven high, the self- timed Write Status Register cycle commences for a time duration of t_w (see Section 9.6, AC Electrical Characteristics).